 The first thing we need to understand is the occupancy rule.

 To get a VA loan, you must intend to occupy the property as a personal residence.
 Most VA lenders (the VA itself doesn’t do the lending) want you to move into the property within 60 days after closing, but exceptions to this rule can be worked out with lenders on a case-by-case basis.

 In some instances, a spouse can move into the property for you, but the lender will still want to make sure you can afford to maintain both residences before letting you qualify.
 In some cases, it may be possible for a dependent child to move in, but this is rare.

-The VA loan allows you to purchase single family, duplexes, tri-plexes, and four-plexes.
+The VA loan allows you to purchase duplexes, tri-plexes, and four-plexes.
 You still have to intend on living in one of the units, but are allowed to rent the others out.

 Qualifying for the Multi-family VA loan

 Each lender will approach the qualifications differently, but here is an example from Veterans United, a large lender.
-They won’t consider potential future rental income as income towards qualifying for a mortgage unless you have at least a two-year track record as a landlord or having used a property management company.
+They won’t consider potential future rental income as income towards qualifying for a mortgage unless you have at least a two-year track record as a landlord or have been using a property management company.
 You need the renters in a lease before closing as well.

 If you qualify and want to count future rental income, they also want six months of full mortgage payments as cash reserves in the bank.
 Other lenders will probably require something similar.

 It’s easy to invest right off the bat when you buy a 2, 3, or 4-unit property with a VA loan because you can rent out the additional units immediately.
 In fact, the lender will likely require they are rented out before closing.
-The same rule as single family homes still apply, you need to intend to live in one of the units and stay at least a year, or whatever the requirement for your lender is.
+The same rule as single family homes still apply, you need to intend to live in one of the units.

 Once you move on to your next assignment, you are legally able to rent out the entire multi-family property as an investment.
 This is an extremely useful benefit because you are able to buy a multi-family property with no or a small down payment.